HackYourFuture/HTML-CSS/Week1/LESSONPLAN.md

 The purpose of this class is to introduce to the student:

-1. the basics of working with the command line interface
+1. The basics of working with the command line interface
-2. basic HTML/CSS concepts
+2. Basic HTML/CSS concepts:
     - HTML basics
-- Difference `<head>` and `<body>`
+    - Difference between `<head>` and `<body>` tags
     - Semantic HTML5
     - CSS basics
     - The box model

 ## Core concepts